-The discussion contained in this Item 2 reflects a restatement of certain components of our financial statements related to our Supplemental Executive Retirement Plan for the prior fiscal year ended September 30, 2002 and the prior year fiscal quarter ended December 31, 2001.
-See Notes 5 and 8 in the financial statements.
+The discussion contained in this Item 2 reflects a restatement of certain components of our financial statements related to our Supplemental Executive Retirement Plan for the quarter ended December 31, 2001 as well as a change in the revenue recognition policy for both quarterly periods presented.
+See discussion below and Notes 5 and 8 in the financial statements.